 Background and History

-The 1921 Peace Dollar was the first issue of the new series of silver dollars to commemorate the restoration of peace following the conclusion of the Great War.
+The 1921 Peace Dollar (Buy on eBay) was the first issue of the new series of silver dollars to commemorate the restoration of peace following the conclusion of the Great War.
 This also represents a one year type coin, as it was struck in higher relief than subsequent coins in the series.
 While the high relief makes for a stunning impression of design by Anthony de Francisci, it made the coins extremely difficult to strike.
 This along with other problems caused the mint to alter the design before the first Peace Dollars dated 1922 were struck.

 Anthony de Francisci was an Italian born artist (born as Antonio in Palermo on July 13, 1887), who had come to the United States in 1905, at the age of 18.
 Early in his career he would work under artists such as James Earle Fraser, Adolph A. Weinman and Hermon MacNeil, all who had been or would be responsible for the designs of various circulating coinage designs introduced in the early 20th century.
 These mentors, in particular Weinman (who designed both the Mercury Dime as well as the Walking Liberty Half Dollar), had a large influence on de Francisci.